lincc-frameworks/tdastro/docs/simulations.rst

 and how they are set.
 A user creating a new physical model additionally needs to know how the noise-free flux density values are generated from those parameters.

-The parameters are defined by a hierarchical model can be visualized by a Directed Acyclic Graph (DAG).
+The parameters that are defined by a hierarchical model can be visualized by a Directed Acyclic Graph (DAG).
 This means that the parameters to our physical model, such as a type Ia supernova, can themselves be sampled based on distributions of hyperparameters.
 For example, a simplified SNIa model with a host component can have the following DAG: